opensim-org/opensim-gui/README.md

 Currently, we only provide instructions for **Windows**.
 It *is* possible to build and run the GUI on **OSX** and **Linux**; though it is not thoroughly tested on these platforms.
-We will write instructions for OSX and Linux in the future; for now, you can follow the Windows instructions as a rough guide.
+Linux builds are in beta.
+We will write instructions for OSX in the future; for now, you can follow the Windows and Linux instructions as a rough guide and/or refer to the Travis, Appveyor, or GitHub Actions CI configs.

 See the [OpenSim Confluence Wiki](https://simtk-confluence.stanford.edu/display/OpenSim40/Building+OpenSim+from+Source) for additional information.

+### Building on Windows

 #### Get the dependencies